Bellbird

 Employment drivers in Bellbird are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Conversely, education & training was under-represented, with only 4.8% of Bellbird's workforce compared to 9.6% in Rest of NSW.
-The area appeared to offer limited local employment opportunities based on Census data comparison.
-Over the 12 months to September 2025, labour force levels decreased by 2.6%, alongside a 2.5% employment decline, with unemployment remaining largely unchanged.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data to 25-Nov showed NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Bellbird.
-These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these projections to Bellbird's employment mix suggested local employment should increase by 5.8% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+Education & training is under-represented at 4.8%, compared to Regional NSW's 9.6%.
+Limited local employment opportunities are suggested by Census data comparing working population to resident population.
+Between December 2024 and December 2025, labour force levels decreased by 0.8% alongside a 0.7% employment decline, with unemployment remaining stable.
+In contrast, Regional NSW saw a 1.2% employment decline and a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bellbird's employment mix suggests local employment should increase by 5.8% over five years and 12.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider local population projections.

 Frequently Asked Questions - Employment